 Sources and acknowledgements

 This information has been developed by the RCOG Patient Information Committee.
-It is based on the NICE 2011 Clinical Guideline Ovarian Cancer: Recognition and Initial Management, which you can find online at: www.nice.org.uk/guidance/cg122, and the RCOG Scientific Impact Paper No. 12 Targeted Therapies for the Management of Ovarian Cancer (September 2013), which you can find online here.
+It is based on the NICE 2011 Clinical Guideline Ovarian Cancer: Recognition and Initial Management and the RCOG Scientific Impact Paper No. 12 Targeted Therapies for the Management of Ovarian Cancer (September 2013).
 The guideline contains a full list of the sources of evidence we have used.

-This leaflet was reviewed before publication by women attending clinics in Cambridge, Kirkcaldy, London, Manchester and Newcastle upon Tyne, and by the RCOG Women’s Voices Involvement Panel.
+This information was reviewed before publication by women attending clinics in Cambridge, Kirkcaldy, London, Manchester and Newcastle upon Tyne, and by the RCOG Women’s Voices Involvement Panel.